EthanYixuanMi/Ollama-Windows-Installer/README.md

 1. Download the latest `.exe` release from the [Releases](https://github.com/EthanYixuanMi/ollama-quick-installer/releases) page.
 2. Double-click to launch and follow the 3-step interface.
-3. Enjoy Ollama with your selected models.

-> 💡 You must install the official Ollama binary during Step 2 to use model pulling.
+   - You may choose to install Ollama from the website or use the built-in `OllamaSetup.exe` installer.
+3. After setup, select your model storage path and download models interactively.

+> 💡 Note: Internet access is required to fetch the model list or pull models.

 ---